commtech/fscc-windows/README.md

 ##### Viewing/Setting Memory Constraints
-For systems with limited memory available to them there is safety checks in place to prevent spurious incoming data from overrunning your system.
+If your system has limited memory available, there are safety checks in place to prevent spurious incoming data from overrunning your system.
 Each port has an option for setting it's input and output memory cap.

-There are multiple ways of setting this value.
+There are multiple methods of setting this value.

 ###### Windows API
 ```c